yarba/GENIE_UnitTests/README.md

 repository, do all the development there, then initiate a Git pull request to have updates megred into the main branch.

-To build the Unit Tests Suite, go to the GENIE_UnitTests/src directory and eecure "make":
+To build the Unit Tests Suite, go to the GENIE_UnitTests/src directory and execute "make":

  cd UnitTests/src
  make